liornm/liornm.github.io/index.md

 I built my first computer when I was eleven and tought myself basic progamming.
 When I was fifteen, out of curiosity, I enrolled for the Computer Science program at the University of Haifa.
 I then spent six years at the IDF, during which I completed [MSc](https://eprint.iacr.org/2019/1043) in Computer Science at the Technion - Israel Institute of Technology.

-My two role models in life are my grandfathers, Joseph Neumann, who was a holloucust survivor who became Biology professor and a political figure, and Nissim Cohen, who founded a Kibbutz ([Ma'agan_Michael](https://en.wikipedia.org/wiki/Ma%27agan_Michael)) and a $500M company ([Plasson Ltd.](https://en.wikipedia.org/wiki/Plasson)).
+My two role models in life are my grandfathers, Joseph Neumann, who was a holloucust survivor who became Biology professor and a political figure, and Nissim Cohen, who founded a Kibbutz ([Ma'agan Michael](https://en.wikipedia.org/wiki/Ma%27agan_Michael)) and a $500M company ([Plasson](https://en.wikipedia.org/wiki/Plasson)).

 ## Breaking the Bluetooth Pairing